 At Disciples Church we celebrate The Lord’s Supper (also called Communion) on the first weekend of every month.
-We do this during our regular weekly worship services on that weekend.
+We do this during our regular Sunday worship services on that weekend.

 This is my body, which is given for you.
 Do this to remember me.
 Luke 22: 19